fearofcode/lapwing_augmentor/README.md

 - for outlines ending with `/-S` or `/-Z` that can safely add on the S/Z to the end, make a new outline with the S and Z added.
 Rationale: this reduces strokes and I think it is fine to tack it on to the end if you want to do that.
 - all additions above are only added if it doesn't create a word outline conflict
 - initial experimentation in generating alternate splits, e.g. finding other valid ways to split words like "distribute". this code adds `"TKEU/STREU/PWAOUT"` to compliment Lapwing's `"TKEUS/TREU/PWAOUT`. this is still in progress and there are probably a lot of invalid strokes.
+- remove KWR in outlines where it should be safe and not create word boundary ambiguity

 If we're going to deviate from Lapwing's rules, why even use Lapwing?
 Well, this way we still get most of the benefits of Lapwing, we are just tweaking the parts that we disagree with.
 Lapwing's syllabic splitting rules are still more consisten and sensible.
 This adds a few variations that make Lapwing a little more flexible, but overall keep a fairly logical structure.